jkboyce/jprime/README.md

 `jprime` has two modes of operation, intended to search for prime patterns in complementary ways:

 - Normal mode, the default.
-This finds patterns by searching the juggling graph directly for cycles.
+This finds prime patterns by searching the juggling graph directly for cycles.
 - Super mode (faster).
 This searches the juggling graph for _superprime_ patterns, which visit no _shift cycle_ more than once.
 The significance here is that many of the longest prime patterns have inverses that are superprime, or nearly superprime, for reasons described in the paper.
 So a quick way to find these patterns is to search for long superprime patterns, and find their inverses.
 Invoke super mode with `-super <shifts>` on the command line, where `<shifts>` is how many shift throws to allow (e.g., `shifts = 0` corresponds to true superprime patterns).
 The `-inverse` option prints the inverse of each pattern found, if the inverse exists.
 The limitation of this method of finding patterns is that it cannot find Type II incomplete patterns as defined in the paper.